Code acceleration

 Docs & logs

-Producing first-pass test cases, IaC snippets, and validation scripts that engineers tighten and harden.
+Draft tests, IaC support, and validation scripts that engineers verify and harden.

 Client systems